Certificate in Avian Wildlife Healthcare (Veterinarian) (Level 7)

 Are you a qualified Veterinarian who is increasingly being presented with injured or sick avian wildlife during your daily practice?

-This course, offered in collaboration with the Dunedin Wildlife Hospital, is the only one of its kind in New Zealand aimed at Veterinarians and offers a unique and specialised development opportunity.
+This course, offered in collaboration with the Dunedin Wildlife Hospital, is the only one of its kind in New Zealand aimed at Veterinarians and offers a unique development opportunity.

-A five-day practical placement at the Dunedin Wildlife Hospital, one of New Zealand’s only specialist avian healthcare provider, will enable you to get some fantastic hands-on practice.
+A five-day practical placement at the Dunedin Wildlife Hospital, one of New Zealand’s only avian healthcare providers, will enable you to get some fantastic hands-on practice.

 Graduates will have the skills, knowledge and capabilities to: